Short-seller Chanos says oil majors increasingly look like 'value traps'

 Exxon Mobil shares, as well as those of many other multinational firms, have badly lagged the S&P 500 this year despite generous buyback and dividend programs.
 Additionally, Exxon Mobil was late to develop U.S. shale assets, and has had to boost spending in remote and politically unstable parts of the globe to try to find oil.

-It’s the smaller, nimble producers in U.S. shale plays and other niches, such as Continental Resources Inc and Whiting Petroleum Corp, that have become Wall Street darlings.
+It’s the smaller, nimble producers in U.S. shale plays and other niches, such as Continental Resources Inc (CLR.N) and Whiting Petroleum Corp (WLL.N), that have become Wall Street darlings.

 Exxon Mobil’s return on capital, a measurement of how well cash for growth projects is allocated, fell to 18.7 percent last year from 27 percent in 2008, according to Thomson Reuters data.